Luis Adrian Rios

 Organizational Change and the Dynamics of Innovation: Formal R&D Structure and Intrafirm Inventor Networks

-Formal R&D authority changes propagate through informal inventor networks over a multi-year lag.
-Centralization increases inventor connectedness, which in turn broadens innovation impact and technological search — revealing organizational structure as an active lever on research behavior.
+Using inventor network measures developed in this line of research, formal R&D authority changes propagate through informal inventor networks over a multi-year lag.
+Centralization increases inventor connectedness, which in turn broadens innovation impact and technological search, showing how formal structure shapes research behavior through informal networks.

 SMJ